Top 10 Traditional Foods to Enjoy in Hunza Gilgit-Baltistan

 1) Chapshuro

-Chapshuro is a crustless Hunza pie that’s filled with ground meat, spices, onions, and other goodies.
-You simply cannot visit the places in Hunza without seeing and trying this dish.
+Chapshuro is a crustless Hunza pie filled with ground meat, spices, onions, and other goodies.
+You cannot visit the places in Hunza without seeing and trying this dish.

 While upscale restaurants in Karimabad (a must-visit on your Pakistan itinerary sell these for nearly 1000 PKR, the tastiest chapshuros in Hunza can be found at modest street stalls.

-You can also find delicious chapshuros from street food sellers near the Rakaposhi Viewpoint in neighbouring Nagar.
+You can also find delicious chapshuros from street food sellers near the Rakaposhi Viewpoint in neighboring Nagar.

 2) Gyaling/Gral

-This dish is typically served in a stack and is dipped in the much-loved ingredient of apricot oil and/or butter from local cows.
+This dish is typically served in a stack and is dipped in the much-loved ingredient of apricot oil or butter from local cows.

-This yellow oil is expensive in most of the world, yet is just one of the many such ingredients that exist in abundance throughout Hunza.
+This yellow oil is expensive in most of the world, yet one of the many such ingredients that exist in abundance throughout Hunza.

 3) Buroshapik/Ghilmindi